 Before we send even a single bottle to a consumer, we carefully evaluate the wine on a number of different scales.
 Experienced sommeliers like myself tackle the difficult process, not of judging the wine, but of establishing its complex profile.
 With up to 200 data points per bottle.

 These are the data points that the algorithm then uses to line up wines with consumers, based on the traits of the wines they have enjoyed in the past.
-With more customers comes more data: we began to observe patterns in their behavior.
+Palate Club customers love the endless wine discoveries available through out platform and portfolio.
+With more customers comes more data. we began to observe patterns in their behavior.
 Patterns which help us understand their preferences.

 Once we associate the personal data with the wine clusters it becomes even easier to observe, and understand, what the data is telling us.

 Our best performing red ‘clusters’ are the Baron (Bordeaux style reds), Savage Beast (like Northern Rhône Syrahs), and the Mediterranean (for that Rioja feel).
-This runs counter to the wine industry rhetoric of American’s preferring big oaky Napa-style cabernets like those favored by influential critique Robert Parker.
-Instead American’s appear to be leaning towards styles commonly associated with European wines.
+This runs counter to the wine industry rhetoric.
+Many believe Americans prefer big oaky Napa-style cabernets like those favored by influential critic Robert Parker.
+Instead Americans appear to be leaning towards styles commonly associated with European wines.

-The fascinating insight is that this isn’t a bias in favor of foreign wines, because American wines with non-traditional profiles are also increasingly popular.
+One of our fascinating wine discoveries is that this isn’t a bias in favor of foreign wines, because American wines with non-traditional profiles are also increasingly popular.
 The customers don’t seem to be favoring a particular region but instead a particular style of wine.
 This information could shake up an industry defined by decades of ‘Parkerization’.